otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 Why have we separated the **routes** and **controllers**?

 It is to follow the **Single Responsibility Principle (SRP)**.
-The **SRP** states that every module, class, or function should have responsibility over a single part of the functionality provided by the software application, and that responsibility should be entirely encapsulated by the class, module, or function.
+The **SRP** states that every module, class, or function should have responsibility over a single part of the functionality provided by the software application and that the class, module, or function should entirely encapsulate responsibility.
 All its services should be narrowly aligned with that responsibility.

 ## Postman